 So when it’s time for an unhappy couple to divide up property, possessions (maybe even kids) and go their separate ways, there are a few options for handling this complicated situation — however, like divorce, none of them are exactly simple or pleasant.

 Generally, when a married couple divorces, assets are split among the two according to the divorce agreement.
 In the event the couple’s home is worth more than the price at which it was purchased — in what used to be a common scenario — any positive equity gained is included in the total value of the home.
-At the time of the split, the home is either sold and each spouse takes an equal share of the proceeds, or one spouse keeps the property with the positive equity counting toward their total share of assets.
+At the time of the split, the home is either sold and each spouse takes an equal share of the proceeds, or one spouse keeps the property with the positive equity counting toward his total share of assets.

 However, in the case of an underwater mortgage, the home is worth less than the balance on the mortgage loan.
 This difference between a home’s original purchase price and its present value in called negative equity, and can be very tricky to address when it comes time to divvy assets.
 Who becomes responsible for this debt, and how can a couple ensure assets are split fairly despite it?

-Options for Dealing With an Underwater Mortgage During Divorce
+3 Ways to Handle an Underwater Mortgage During Divorce

 Credit for Negative Equity